 - EDUS 673 – Seminar on Educational Issues, Ethics and Policy

 Students have the option to start their program in the summer semester or fall semester.
-In addition, there is a full-time and part-time course option for each semester.
+In addition, there is a full-time and part-time course option.
 Students are encouraged to consult with their advisor and pick one of those course scheduling options.
 The course scheduling options can be found in the Counselor Education M.Ed.
 Student Handbook (link is below in the Resources section).